-In initiating the Passover Meal, God wanted certain things in this meal to point to the Jews leaving Egypt, but also, and more importantly, to point directly to Jesus.
+In initiating the Communion meal, God wanted certain things in this Passover meal to point to the Jews leaving Egypt, but also, and more importantly, to point directly to Jesus.

 And this helps us in answering our question: What is Communion.

-The Passover Meal is full of symbolism (of Jesus and the Communion meal), which we will look at shortly.
+The Passover Meal is full of symbolism of Jesus and the Communion meal and we will look at this shortly in more detail.

 b) The history of the Passover meal and the Jewish Seder Meal: